GSA-TTS/hello-ato/README.md

 To learn how updating works and what additional options are available, read [the Copier `update` documentation](https://copier.readthedocs.io/en/stable/updating/) .

-Follow instructions in the README.md in the destination folder to work with the new site.

 ## Directory Structure
-- `templates/astro-plain/`: Template for the minimal Astro starter
+- `templates/`: Template for the monorepo
-- `templates/astro-uswds`: Minimal template styles with USWDS and oriented toward 21st Century IDEA requirements
-- `templates/pages-site-gantry/`: cg-pages' advanced starter with extra features, USWDS, etc.

 ## Developing